Normalizing Asymptotic Differential Equations: Lambda -freeness and omega --freeness

 To show the contrapositive of (ii)~$\Rightarrow$~(i), suppose $\upl\in K$ is a pseudolimit of~$(\upl_\rho)$.
 If the algebraic closure $K^{\operatorname{a}}$ of $K$ does not have asymptotic integration, then clearly~(ii) fails.
 If $K^{\operatorname{a}}$ has asymptotic integration, then $-\upl$ creates a gap over~$K$ by~[ADH, 11.5.14] applied to $K^{\operatorname{a}}$ in place of $K$, hence (ii) also fails. \end{proof}

 The next two lemmas include converses to Lemmas~\ref{lem:Gehret} and~\ref{lem:const field ext}.

 \begin{lemma} Let $E$ be a pre-$\d$-valued $H$-asymptotic field.
-Then:\begin{enumerate} \item[\textup{(i)}] if $E$ is not $\upl$-free, then $\operatorname{dv}(E)$ is not $\upl$-free; \item[\textup{(ii)}] if $E$ is not $\upo$-free, then $\operatorname{dv}(E)$ is not $\upo$-free. \end{enumerate} \end{lemma} \begin{proof} This is clear if $E$ has no rational asymptotic integration, because then $\operatorname{dv}(E)$ has no rational asymptotic integration either, by [ADH, 10.3.2].
+Then:\begin{enumerate} \item[\textup{(i)}] if $E$ is not $\upl$-free, then $\operatorname{dv}(E)$ is not $\upl$-free; \item[\textup{(ii)}] if $E$ is not $\upo$-free, then $\operatorname{dv}(E)$ is not $\upo$-free. \end{enumerate} \end{lemma} \begin{proof} This is clear if $E$ does not have rational asymptotic integration, because then neither does $\operatorname{dv}(E)$, by [ADH, 10.3.2].
 Assume $E$ has rational asymptotic integration.
 Then $\operatorname{dv}(E)$ is an immediate extension of $E$ by~[ADH, 10.3.2], and then (i) and (ii) follow from the characterizations of $\upl$-freeness and $\upo$-freeness in terms of nonexistence of certain pseudolimits. \end{proof}

 \begin{lemma} Let $E$ be a $\d$-valued $H$-asymptotic field and $F$ an $H$-asymptotic extension of $E$ such that $F=E(C_F)$.
 Then: \begin{enumerate} \item[\textup{(i)}] if $E$ is not $\upl$-free, then $F$ is not $\upl$-free; \item[\textup{(ii)}] if $E$ is not $\upo$-free, then $F$ is not $\upo$-free. \end{enumerate} \end{lemma} \begin{proof} By [ADH, 10.5.15] $E$ and $F$ have the same value group.
 The rest of the proof is like that for the previous lemma, with $F$ instead of $\operatorname{dv}(E)$. \end{proof}